I think I injured my penis. Is it serious?

 How do you treat Peyronie’s Disease at The Urology Place?

 Experienced urologists at The Urology Place believe in a multi-pronged approach to treatment.
 Oral medications have mostly failed, but there are a few medications that may have some benefit while causing little harm.
-If these are not effective, medications such as Verapamil or Xiaflex can be injected directly into the plaque to try to disrupt the scar tissue.
+If these are not effective, medications such as Verapamil or Xiaflex can be applied to the plaque to try to disrupt the scar tissue.
 In addition, there are various mechanical ways to reduce the curve.
 Unfortunately, surgery will cause the penis to be permanently shortened so other treatments are typically the first steps in treatment.
 While rarely necessary, surgery can be performed to correct the curve.
 These medications and treatments may not completely return the penis to its original condition.
 However, sometimes even minor improvement is enough to regain confidence and function.